Verena-von-O/verena-von-o.github.io/_posts/2015-10-09-making-own-website.md

 ![Learn Code](/img/Picture_Learn Code.jpg "Learn Code")

-Next up was a lot of trying, deleting, changing, swearing and rejoicing.
+Next up was a lot of trying, deleting, changing, swearing and cheering.
 After I understood the basics of how to do it, I had to decide on the optics and the content.

-Starting with a framework, I first put everything in a thought would be nice to have on a website.
-Then I started to rearrange and made some cuts and additions until I was ok with it.
+First I collected everything I thought might be nice to have on my website.
+Something about me, of course, but also my work, my thoughts, my ideas, and maybe some of my art.
+Next step was to build a framework.
+I first put everything in I thought would be nice to have on a website, then I started to rearrange and made some cuts and additions until I was satisfied with it.

 The optics were the most difficult part for me.
-There are just so much possibilities.
+There are just so much possibilities and nice ways to make your website pretty.
 So I had to change my design every other day because I had a better idea.
 But once I found my style, I just new that the search was over.

 After that its all about filling your pretty pages with content.
 Easy said, some days really hard to achieve.
 But I hope you like what you find on my very own website.